 Provide additional services through a connection to the test equipment manufacturer internet site (e.g. software updates, storage of test results and other custom services).
 These functions are carried out by the “Additional service providers” block.

-The individual test devices will generate their test results and secure them so that they cannot be modified later without .
+The individual test devices will generate their test results and secure them so that they cannot be modified later without recognition.
 The EGEA Net will transfer the PTI test result from the test devices to the PTI application.
 However, the integration of the individual test results in a single PTI result and its transmission to the national PTI result database is responsibility of the PTI application and is not in the scope of the EGEA Net.

 Figure 1 shows also the possibility of having a remote or mobile inspection centre that can carry out the tests autonomously and then be connected to the main PTI centre to transfer the test results.